vitekzkytek/PythonDataIES/README.md

 ## INFO

+### Update 12.4.
+Deadline for project proposals moved to 21.4 and deadline for project approvals moved to 28.4.
+Schedule for the rest of the semester updated.
+See the Course syllabus.

 ### Update 29.3.
 Due date for HW 4 was (as can be seen in the Datacamp) 24.3.
 I (Martin) made a mistake when updating the course shedule here on GitHub and set it wrongly to 31.3.
 For those of you who have not completed it yet, due date is set to 31.3. and was already updated in Datacamp.
 Sorry for confusion.